A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Her prize possession had been a rare cinnamon tree from the distant tear-drop island of Taprobana, propagated from the original plant her own great-grandmother had conveniently stumbled upon in a totally legitimate night market.
 Avia sustained the sapling indoors and employed the bark for everything from preserving meat to fighting inflammation to adding spice to customers’ bedrooms.
 Its popularity in high-end oils and luxury funerals attracted clients “worthy of the Valerian name.”

-On top of such practical matters, Their grandmother drilled both siblings on their ancient lineage to instill pride of heritage.
+On top of such practical matters, Grandmother drilled both siblings on their ancient lineage to instill pride of heritage.
 Humility before the gods of old was even more important.
 Just because the Emperors had fully embraced Christianity didn’t mean the mos maiorem should be abandoned.
 Irena still hung a traditional lunula crescent around her neck for protection along with a cross.
 It couldn’t hurt.

-Pater eventually recalled his legacy and ordered the siblings back to Roma to be married off.
-Corvinus, at least.
-Teenaged Irena lived less than two months in her father’s household before Centurio Valerius abandoned her a second, final time, trading a secure desk post for the chance to thwart Alaric’s first incursion onto Italian soil in person.
-His will bequeathed nothing but debt that outvalued the domum, but at least they weren’t around to watch their idyllic childhood home go up in fragrant flames as Radagaisus’ horde swept even farther south four years later.
+At least they weren’t around to watch their idyllic childhood home go up in fragrant flames as Radagaisus’ horde swept even farther south four years later.
 Avia must have already passed before then, or the Visigothic warlord would have never survived bruising a single petal of her precious garden.

 When the world is at its darkest, look up, her grandmotherwhispered from beyond.
 Tragedy had pursued Irena from her first breath, but she drew strength now from the calm, shimmery brilliance of the swirling heavens.
 A sliver of crescent moon smiled, and she clasped her lunula more tightly to her chest, remembering the rest of the quote.
-When even the stars hide, you must light the way for others.
+When even the stars hide, light the way for others.

 “I will, Avia,” she breathed back, imagining what a beautiful world it could be.